tsedio/tsed/docs/docs/services.md

 Hook | Purpose and Timing
 ---|---
 $onInit | Respond after Injector has initialized all Services in the registry.
 $beforeRoutesInit | Respond before loading the controllers.
 The middlewares and filters are already built.
 $afterRoutesInit | Respond after the controllers build.
 $onReady | Respond when the server is ready.
-At this step, HttpServer or/and HttpsServer object is available.
+At this step, Http.Server or/and Https.Server object is available.
 The server listen the port.
-$onDestroy | Respond when a Service or Controller is destroyed (uniquely when class is annoted with `@Scope('request')`.
+$onDestroy | Respond when a Service or Controller is destroyed (uniquely when class is annotated with `@Scope('request')`.

 ::: tip Interfaces are optionals